#1 Ranked Children’s Hospital by U.S. News & World Report

 Here are some examples of why our program is special and how we’ve initiated essential change over the years:

 Advances in neurobiology and computer science have made it possible for our clinicians to design special interventions that strengthen children's ability to control emotions.
-Children’s Psychopharmacology Clinic chief Joseph Gonzalez-Heydrich, working with social worker Peter Ducharme, LICSW, and postdoctoral fellow Jason Kahn, PhD, has developed a computer game called “RAGE-Control (Regulate And Gain Emotional Control).”
+Children’s Psychopharmacology Clinic physician Joseph Gonzalez-Heydrich, working with social worker Peter Ducharme, LICSW, and postdoctoral fellow Jason Kahn, PhD, has developed a computer game called “RAGE-Control (Regulate And Gain Emotional Control).”

 Using the popular arcade staple “Space Invaders” as a model, RAGE-Control teaches children to simultaneously focus, react, inhibit impulses and keep their heart rate down in the context of the traditional space battle game.
-RAGE-Control is part of a clinical trial on Children's Inpatient Psychiatry Service,and Gonzalez-Heydrich and his colleagues hope to develop a multi-user module that allows parents and siblings to participate in the game and adapt healthy emotional strategies, too.
+RAGE-Control is part of a clinical trial on Children's Psychiatry Inpatient Service,and Gonzalez-Heydrich and his colleagues hope to develop a multi-user module that allows parents and siblings to participate in the game and adapt healthy emotional strategies, too.

 Read more about the RAGE-Control game.